How is Typhoid Detected?

 4. Urine and Stool Cultures

 Although urine and stool samples are also collected to detect typhoid, they are much less reliable than the blood culture test.
-In this test, the causative bacteria is detected in the urine and blood samples.
+In this test, the causative bacteria is detected in the urine and stool samples.
 However, it is challenging to detect in the early stages of infection.

 5. Bone Marrow Culture